Guto Ferreira: Career

 On 11 November 2017, after a 1–1 draw against Vila Nova and thus losing the leadership of 2017 Campeonato Brasileiro Série B, Ferreira was relieved from his duties.
 On 26 December, he returned to Bahia, but was sacked the following 3 June.

 On 7 August 2018, Ferreira was appointed head coach of Chape for the second time, but was dismissed on 15 October.
 On 20 February of the following year, he took over Sport Recife, helping in their promotion to the first division at the end of the season but being dismissed on 13 February 2020 after a poor start of the campaign.

 On 18 March 2020, Ferreira was named Ceará head coach in the place of Enderson Moreira.
 He was sacked by the club on 29 August of the following year, after nearly 100 matches in charge.

 On 6 October 2021, Ferreira returned to Bahia for a third spell, replacing Diego Dabove.
 He was kept in charge of the club despite their relegation, but was dismissed on 26 June 2022.

 On 16 August 2022, Ferreira returned to the top tier after being announced as head coach of Coritiba.
 On 9 December, despite avoiding relegation, he was sacked, and was announced in charge of fellow top tier side Goiás the following day.

+On 10 April 2023, after losing the 2023 Campeonato Goiano, Ferreira was sacked by Goiás, and returned to Ceará on 29 June.
+On 29 August, he was dismissed by the latter club.

+Ferreira returned to Coxa on 27 November 2023, with their relegation already confirmed.
+He was sacked the following 3 May, after a poor start in the 2024 Série B, and returned to Sport on 26 July 2024, where he was also dismissed after just five matches.

+On 21 February 2025, Ferreira replaced sacked Bernardo Franco as head coach of Cuiabá.
+He lost the Campeonato Matogrossense title to Primavera, and was himself dismissed on 10 August.

+On 22 September 2025, Ferreira was announced as head coach of Remo also in the second division.